Cassandra is a proud migrant, a pastry chef, an advocate for essential workers and the Federal Labor Member for Holt.

 Her parents also taught her to be grateful—to her community and to Australia—and never miss an opportunity to repay the gratitude.

-She decided to become the Member for Holt because she knew that only a Labor Government can deliver a better future for Holt—a future in which families like hers are not held back or left behind.
+She decided to become the Member for Holt because she knows that only a Labor Government can deliver a better future for Holt—a future in which families like hers are not held back or left behind.